-Salary, Licensing Requirements and Employment Outlook: Everything You ACTUALLY Wanted to Know About a Career in Home Inspection
+Salary, Licensing Requirements & Employment Outlook: Everything You ACTUALLY Wanted to Know About a Career in Home Inspection

 Why it’s Worth Getting Paid to Be Your Own Boss

 Learning to get clients and make more money are the building blocks you won’t get from a three-hour test-prep.
 After soaking in this and the other free content on our website be sure to check out testimonials from grads who changed their lives and incomes.
 The only difference between them and the ones who never got their business off the ground is they chose to be qualified – not just certified™.

 1. What's In The Home Inspector's Job Description?

 Help Realtors, Home Buyers Or Even FEMA Assess The Status of Residential Buildings

 Home inspectors are the experts realtors and homeowners turn to when they're trying to sell a property.
 An inspector goes over the home top to bottom and gives a report on the property's function and safety.
 The three priorities of every inspector are to make sure the building is safe and up to code, lend credibility to the property seller and give the new buyers an idea of what will need to be done in terms of repairs and updates.